Students of the Dutch bachelor’s programme, see Tutoraat Academische Vaardigheden

 complete the mandatory individually assigned online study skills workshop(s).
 Completing the workshop(s) is a requirement for passing Module 1.

-spend 8 hours (= 16 participant credits) as a participant in the current research programmes of the Institute of Psychology.
+spend 8 hours (= 16 participant credits) as a participant in the current research programmes of the Institute of Psychology or Educational Sciences.
 Enrolment and registration takes place via Sona.
 Taking part in research is a requirement for passing Module 3.

 Participant credits have to be registered in SONA before July 1st of the current academic year to count as partial fulfillment for Module 3 of the Academic Skills Tutorial.
 Credits that are registered too late will be processed in the next academic year.
 This delay can have consequences for the BSA decision.